JazerBarclay/tora.tech/README.md

 Unattended upgrades, fail2ban and ubuntu firewall are vital to ensure the system is secure against attackers and keeping the system up to date when not being adminstered.

-We will be installing nginx for the hosting platformm mysql for the database and php for a more flexible layout.
+We will be installing nginx for the hosting platform, mysql for the database and php for a more flexible layout.
 ```
 apt -y install vim curl git git-core unattended-upgrades fail2ban ufw nginx mysql-server php-fpm php-mysql
 ```

 ### Set the Hostname
-Sets the hostname of the system.
+Now let's set the hostname of the system.
 ```
 hostnamectl set-hostname tora.tech
 ```